 1. "PACE is just adult day care."
 False.
 PACE is fully integrated comprehensive medical and LTSS coverage; the day center is one component of a much broader program.

-4. "Once you join PACE you can't leave."
+2. "Once you join PACE you can't leave."
 False.
-Voluntary disenrollment is allowed at any time, with no cause required, effective the first of the next month under 42 CFR § 460.160.
+A participant may voluntarily disenroll without cause at any time under 42 CFR § 460.162(b), effective the first of the next month.

-8. "PACE participants can't use Medicare hospice."
+4. "PACE participants can't use Medicare hospice."
 Technically true but misleading.
-Election of Medicare hospice constitutes voluntary disenrollment from PACE.
-However, PACE itself provides comprehensive end-of-life and palliative care without requiring disenrollment, most PACE participants who reach end of life choose to remain in PACE.
+Electing Medicare hospice normally means leaving PACE.
+However, PACE itself provides comprehensive end-of-life and palliative care without requiring disenrollment, and most PACE participants who reach end of life choose to remain in PACE.

-11. "Joining PACE triggers a transfer-of-asset penalty independently."
+5. "Joining PACE triggers a transfer-of-asset penalty independently."
 False with nuance.
-PACE itself is not a "long-term care institution" for purposes of triggering 42 USC § 1396p(c) transfer penalties the way nursing-facility admission does.
-However, the underlying TennCare LTSS financial-eligibility determination DOES include the 60-month look-back and DOES impose transfer penalties for uncompensated transfers, because PACE participants are receiving Medicaid LTSS.
-Functionally: treat PACE financial eligibility the same as nursing-facility Medicaid eligibility for look-back purposes.
+PACE itself is not a "long-term care institution" that triggers 42 USC § 1396p(c) transfer penalties the way nursing-facility admission does.
+But the underlying TennCare LTSS financial-eligibility determination does include the 60-month look-back and does impose transfer penalties for uncompensated transfers, because PACE participants are receiving Medicaid LTSS.
+Treat PACE financial eligibility the same as nursing-facility Medicaid eligibility for look-back purposes.

 Pending Policy Watch